JSusak/ProVoiceProactiveIntervention/README.md

 3. Create a collider of your choice (sphere recommended).
 In this collider, set isTrigger to true, set radius to your preference and place on the scene at a desired point in the driving journey.

 4. Create a new monoscript in *Assets/Script/Proactivity/InterventionTriggers*.
 Attach this script to the newly created collider.
 Change the superclass from MonoBehaviour to ProactiveTrigger and add skeleton functions for abstract methods `TriggerIntervention` and `OnInterventionEnd`.
-Add a

 ### Irrespective of LoA